windserenity/Mixed-Messages-Codecademy/README.md

+# Jan 24, 2022
-# Mixed-Messages Project - Random Hiku Generator
+**# Mixed-Messages Project - Random Haiku Generator**

-A cool little  program written in JavaScript that randomly returns a correclty formated hiku.
+A cool little  program written in JavaScript that randomly returns a correctly formatted haiku.

->It uses Math logic to select a random word from a data base of workds in  `words.js`.
+>It uses Math logic to select a random word from a data base of words in  `words.js`.
-The program thenn checks to see how many syllables are in that word and complates the sentecne with other randomly chosen words that fit the reminder of the syllables needed.
+The program then checks to see how many syllables are in that word and completes the sentence with other randomly chosen words that fit the reminder of the syllables needed.
 Each sentence can arrive at required syllables count randomly.

 ```
 Example: